jengalas/thegourmetmoose/_posts/2017-11-19-italian-cheese-pepper-bread-crescia.md

   - bread
   - side dish
   - Italian
-excerpt: "We made the bread the first time in two large loaf pans and baked for 30 minutes.
+excerpt: "From [Kitchen Encounters](http://kitchenencounters.typepad.com/blog/2012/04/-italian-easter-bread-egg-cheese-crescia-.html).
+We made the bread the first time in two large loaf pans and baked for 30 minutes.
 May try a few minutes less next time."
 header:
   teaser:
   thumb: